Working Group 2: Enabling technologies and system architecture

 Next-generation multi-input multi-output (MIMO) is anticipated to become a key enabling technology for 6G.
 The Work Item analyzes the potential of promising new concepts like cell-free MIMO, intelligent reflecting surfaces (IRS), AI/ML-enabled distributed MIMO, as well as new trends and solutions in antenna technologies.

-• Integrating sensing in a communication waveform (i.e., OFDM)
+• Integrating sensing in a communication waveform (i.e., OFDM), as well as integrating communication in a sensing waveform (i.e., FMCW)

 • Investigation of communication systems with very large RF bandwidths (several GHz) for sensing but with low complexity (i.e., stepped or sparse OFDM)